 The “No Driving” Defense

-What happens if you were arrested for DUI but you weren’t driving?
-These types of “no driving” cases arise for a number of reasons including:
+What happens if you were arrested for DUI but weren’t driving?
+These types of “no driving” cases arise for a variety of reasons including:

 - the suspect falls asleep at an intersection or while sitting in traffic;